bacoor-hb/sdk-passkeyring/README.md

   }
 ```

+## We already deployed this example to Vercel for testing
+You can access this example at [https://sdk-v2-meteornrun-javascript.vercel.app/index.html](https://sdk-v2-meteornrun-javascript.vercel.app/index.html)

-## How to run this example in your local?
+## Or you can run this example locally
 1. Clone source
 2. Run `yarn` to install dependencies
 3. Run `yarn dev` to start the development server